A Strategic Approach to Accessibility

 About David MacDonald

-David MacDonald is president of CanAdapt and in his 15th year with the WCAG Working group.
+David MacDonald is president of CanAdapt and is in his 15th year with the WCAG Working group.
 He is the only Canadian Invited Expert listed on the standard .
 He is also working on the mobile component for the next version of WCAG.
-He was on team that wrote WCAG2ICT on document accessibility, and on the 3 person panel mapping PDF/UA to WCAG.
+He was on team that wrote the WCAG2ICT on document accessibility, and on the 3 person panel mapping PDF/UA to WCAG.
 He was a core contributor to the WCAG Evaluation Methodology , and an editor of Using WAI-ARIA in HTML5 .
 Most W3C accessibility documents include him as a named contributor.

 He was the lead WCAG consultant to the Government of Canada in the Donna Jodhan case and consulted to the Ontario Government during the creation of the AODA, including auditing the website used by 40,000 businesses to report AODA compliance.
 He has provided accessibility audits for dozens of Fortune 500 companies, such as Intel and Bayer.
 He audited all websites under the jurisdiction of the Canadian Transportation Agency (Air Canada, Westjest, ViaRail, etc.) and CRTC telecommunications networks (Bell, Telus, Rogers, etc.).